hashicorp/vagrant/website/docs/source/v2/provisioning/shell.html.md

 * `upload_path` (string) - Is the remote path where the shell script will be uploaded to.
 The script is uploaded as the SSH user over SCP, so this location must be writable to that user.
-By default this is "/tmp/vagrant-shell"
+By default this is "/tmp/vagrant-shell".
+On Windows, this will default to "C:\tmp\vagrant-shell".

 * `keep_color` (boolean) - Vagrant automatically colors output in green and red depending on whether the output is from stdout or stderr.
 If this is